Skip to main content

 Create Standards with AI Agents

-You can create standards using the /packmind-create-standard command in your AI coding assistant.
+You can create standards using the /packmind-update-playbook skill in your AI coding assistant.
 Simply type:

 Or use a natural language prompt like: “Create a Packmind standard ‘Unit tests with Jest’ and extract coding rules by analyzing the file @test.spec.ts” The AI agent will automatically follow a guided workflow to ensure high-quality standards: